-In addition to these basic components, you can add other FTRs as necessary.
+In addition to these basic components, you can add other rules as necessary for each different filetype you define.

 Add the FTRs: An Alternate Method

 If you don't want to write the file type from scratch, you can modify an existing file type.